amandabee/workshops/2019/advanced_media_institute/charts.md

 # Homework

-## Due March 28
+## Due October 24

-Read [New bill would finally tear down federal judiciary’s ridiculous paywall](https://arstechnica.com/tech-policy/2018/09/new-bill-would-finally-tear-down-federal-judiciarys-ridiculous-paywall/) *Ars Technica*, September 17, 2018
+Homework is optional but I would love it if you all would read [New bill would finally tear down federal judiciary’s ridiculous paywall](https://arstechnica.com/tech-policy/2018/09/new-bill-would-finally-tear-down-federal-judiciarys-ridiculous-paywall/) *Ars Technica*, September 17, 2018

 The article includes a chart that shows just how much PACER's revenue has grown in the 30 years since it was founded.
 It's a perfectly good chart but we can definitely apply some of the basic design guidelines we looked at in class to improve on it.